kubernetes-sigs/kubespray/docs/nodes.md

 Everything should still be working, and you should only have problems if the cluster decides to elect a new etcd leader before you remove a node.
 Even so, running applications should continue to be available.

+If you add multiple ectd nodes with one run, you might want to append `-e etcd_retries=10 retry_stagger='10'` to increase the amount of retries between each ectd node join try and the delay between each try.
+Otherwise the etcd cluster might still be processing the first join and fail on subsequent nodes. `etcd_retries=10 retry_stagger='10'` might work to join 3 new nodes.

 ## Removing an etcd node

 ### 1) Remove old etcd members from the cluster runtime